hassan-ishtiaq/personal-data/README.md

-# personal-data
+# personal-data app
-This is a personal project that focuses on different APIs integration in a Java 11 Springboot project
+This project focuses on different APIs integration in a Java 11 Springboot project